robert-bryson/dotfiles/README.md

 # dotfiles

 My dotfiles, managed by [chezmoi](https://github.com/twpayne/chezmoi).
+Note that they are my own dot files, so there maybe certain things with my user/id.

 ## init